tencurse/neocities/src/logs/books/Save the Cat! Writes a Novel.md

 ---
 yearRead: 2021
-book-title: "Save the Cat!
+title: "Save the Cat!
 Writes a Novel"
 author: Jessica Brody
 yearPublished: 2018
 genre: ["nonfiction", "reference", "how to"]